awsdocs/amazon-emr-release-guide/doc_source/emr-encryption-tdehdfs.md

 ## Configuring HDFS Transparent Encryption<a name="emr-configure-HDFS-transparent-encryption"></a>

-You can configure transparent encryption by creating keys and adding encryption zones\.
+You can configure transparent encryption in Amazon EMR by creating keys and adding encryption zones\.
 You can do this in several ways:
 + Using the Amazon EMR configuration API operation when you create a cluster
 + Using a Hadoop JAR step with command\-runner\.jar
 + Logging in to the master node of the Hadoop cluster and using the `hadoop key` and `hdfs crypto` command line clients